ngOfficeUIFabric/ng-officeuifabric/README.md

 First check the [issues](https://github.com/ngOfficeUIFabric/ng-officeuifabric/issues) list to see if someone else has already found it and there's an ongoing discussion.
 If not, create an [issue](https://github.com/ngOfficeUIFabric/ng-officeuifabric/issues) or jump in the .

 ## Contributing to the Project

+This project is currently in maintenance mode.
+There are no planned updates to this project going forward.
+If you are interested in taking the project over, please submit a issue to the issue list expressing your interest.

 We want help!
 Please take a look at the [Contribution Guide](https://github.com/ngOfficeUIFabric/ng-officeuifabric/blob/master/.github/CONTRIBUTING.md) for guidance.